AI CRO

 1. Three tiers beat two or four

-The three-tier pricing structure is the modal pattern across the SaaS top 100 for a reason — it gives buyers an anchored mid-tier (the recommended choice), a downgrade option (the budget pick), and an upgrade option (the premium pick).
-Two tiers force a binary decision; four tiers introduce analysis paralysis.
+The three-tier pricing structure is the modal pattern across the SaaS top 100 for a reason.
+It gives buyers an anchored mid-tier (the recommended choice), a downgrade option (the budget pick), and an upgrade option (the premium pick).
+Two tiers force a binary decision.
+Four tiers introduce analysis paralysis.

 2. Default to monthly, toggle annual

 The annual-discount toggle is the second-largest lever on a pricing page.
 The pattern that converts best: default the toggle to monthly, then surface the annual-discount saving ("Save 20%") prominently when the user toggles.
-This makes the annual price feel like a saving rather than the baseline.
+That makes the annual price feel like a saving rather than the baseline.

 Each row should be a single feature label with a checkmark or numeric value per tier.
-Avoid "includes everything in lower tier plus..." framing — buyers won't scroll back up to check.
+Avoid "includes everything in lower tier plus..." framing.
+Buyers won't scroll back up to check.

 4. The FAQ block answers six specific questions